rzuritamilla/phr/os_ab_jul19/PITCHME.md

     </ul>
 </div>

-Note: Sharing our educational material and scientific output is not enought.
+Note: Sharing our educational material and scientific output is not enough.
 ITC should create and support CoP that use and expand those materials and outputs.
 We need to promote team science and intensively work with our partners.
 This will lead to a new ITC, a faculty that will be a hub of geospatial data, code and reproducible and well-triangulated scientific knowledge.

 ---
 ### Move towards open science